hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </div>
   <img src="{{ site.baseurl }}/assets/narrative_framing/delhi_airpollution_selected_newspapers/domain_frame_distribution.svg" style="width: 100%; height: auto;">
   <p class="chart-note">
     <strong>Disclaimer:</strong> These results are for demonstration purposes only.
 The analysis should not be relied upon to provide accurate estimates of media framing trends.
-Further validation and methodological refinement are needed before these results can be used for research or policy purposes.
+Further validation and methodological refinement are needed before these results can be used for research or advocacy purposes.
   </p>
 </div>